Abba Hillel Silver: Biography

-Abba Hillel Silver was a leading proponent of Zionism in America and met with President Truman several times to discuss his views until his uncompromising manner caused friction with the White House, leading to estrangement from the Truman White House, including Truman's appearance on national television to announce the formation of the State of Israel.
+Silver was a leading proponent of Zionism in America and met with President Harry S. Truman several times to discuss his views until his uncompromising manner caused friction with the White House, leading to estrangement from the Truman White House, including Truman's appearance on national television to announce the formation of the State of Israel.
 The story of his pounding on Harry Truman's desk at the White House, however, after much research by Rafael Medoff, has been shown to be untrue.

-By mobilizing Jewish and non-Jewish support and through a relationship with the Republican party that resulted in 1948 in a pro-Israel plank in their platform, Silver left Truman no choice but to support Israel and recognize it immediately after it declared its independence.
+By rallying both Jewish and non-Jewish support, and fostering a relationship with the Republican Party that led to the inclusion of a pro-Israel plank in their 1948 platform, Silver forced Truman to support Israel and to recognize the country immediately after it declared its independence.

 A nationally-known orator and author of many scholarly works, including important studies of the history of Jewish-Christian relations, Silver also served as head of many Jewish and Zionist organizations.

 He died on November 28, 1963, and was interred at Mayfield Cemetery in Cleveland Heights, Ohio.